Skip to content

 The score is computed from a name-similarity algorithm tuned for multi-script inputs (Latin, Cyrillic, Arabic, CJK).

-PCMLTFR (Canada) and most other regulators require AML records to be retained for at least 5 years.
-The platform defaults to 7 years for buffer.
-Values outside 5–10 are rejected server-side.
+In Canada, PCMLTFR (SOR/2002-184), s.
+69 (administered by FINTRAC) — and most other regulators — require AML records to be retained for at least 5 years.
+Athenty floors retention at 7 years as a buffer above that minimum and accepts 7–10 years; values outside 7–10 are rejected server-side.
+The default is 7 years.

 The retention clock starts at the verification’s completion timestamp.
 After expiry, AML hits are purged from the verification record but the verification itself remains.